tom-smith-okta/okta-api-center/readme.md

 # Okta API Center

 TL;DR:
-1. use the [Terraform tool](https://okta-terraform.herokuapp.com) to set up your Okta tenant automatically with all of the objects that you need to generate access tokens with scopes
+1. use the custom [Terraform tool](https://okta-terraform.herokuapp.com) to set up your Okta tenant automatically with all of the objects that you need to generate access tokens with scopes
 2. use the sample application `app.js` to enable sample users to get access tokens (with scopes) from Okta
 3. set up your API Gateway to validate access tokens issued by Okta